 - Eat a wide variety of foods.
-The more diverse your diet, the greater your gut's bacterial diversity and the greater your bacterial diversity, the stronger and more resilient your gut. - Eat foods rich in fiber.
-Your body uses fiber to make short-chain fatty acids (SCFAs) - nutrients produced by bacterial fermentation during digestion.
+The more diverse your diet, the greater your gut's bacterial diversity - and the greater your bacterial diversity, the stronger and more resilient your gut and whole body. - Eat foods rich in fiber.
+Beneficial microbes use fiber to make short-chain fatty acids (SCFAs) nutrients produced by bacterial fermentation during digestion.
 SCFAs are essential in strengthening the gut barrier and promoting local intestinal immunity. - Eat organic foods whenever possible.
 Pesticides and foods grown with synthetic fertilizers can disrupt the balance of good bacteria in your gut, destroy beneficial microbes, and weaken the gut lining. - Eat fermented foods and healthy fats.
 This will also help nourish the ecology of microbes that live in your gut.